apollo-elements/apollo-elements/.changeset/spotty-doors-admire.md

 `<apollo-*>` components all still have this facility.
 Be careful when accepting user-generated HTML, as it means users can make arbitrary queries by adding HTML to the document.

 Read [the docs](https://apolloelements.dev/api/libraries/mixins/graphql-script-child-mixin/) for more info

+Deprecates `@apollo-elements/lib` and `@apollo-elements/interfaces`

+Removes the `lib` and `interfaces` packages, and moves their contents to `core`.

+If you were for some reason importing these, update your imports.